Five Acres Farm Revitalization

 In 2015, Allan and Linda Torgerson, then owners of a five-acre parcel of land at 945 Park Avenue in Harewood, asked Craig Evans, founder of Growing Opportunities and Nanaimo Foodshare Society, how the land could be converted to food production.

-Under Craig's leadership, a wide variety of community members and organizations got to work cleaning away farm scrap piles, removing rocks, ploughing the land, adding organic material to enrich the soil, and building fencing.
+Under Craig's leadership, a diverse group of community members and organizations got to work cleaning away farm scrap piles, removing rocks, ploughing the land, adding organic material to enrich the soil, and building fencing.
 Today, this former hayfield has been transformed into incredibly rich and productive agricultural land, capable of producing a large volume of local food for members of the community.

 While we are no longer farming on this land, Growing Opportunities is proud of our work on this important legacy project.

-The Five Acres film produced by Manly Media showcases the important agricultural and historic value of Five Acres Farm in Harewood.
+This film, produced and directed by Paul Manly and Laurie MacMillan, showcases the important agricultural and historic value of Five Acres Farm in Harewood.